From the Residents

 When applying to residency, I sought a program with a warm, laid-back, and collegiate environment, which is what I’ve felt since becoming a resident at UConn.
 My class became fast friends within the first couple of weeks of residency, always finding new things to do or places to eat, and I wouldn’t change a thing about us!
 In terms of the workplace, we get to work closely with our attendings, and have plenty of opportunities to pick up different therapeutic skills and approaches from each person that we work with.
 In addition to the work environment, it was important for me to be closer to home and closer to great pizza (and other food), both of which are true for me in Connecticut!

-Ekaterina (Katia) Vlasova – PGY1
+Ekaterina (Katia) Vlasova – PGY3

-Ekaterina (Katia) Vlasova - PGY1
+Ekaterina (Katia) Vlasova - PGY3

 Hi!
-My name is Katia and I am a PGY1 in UConn's psychiatry program.
+My name is Katia and I am a PGY3 in UConn's psychiatry program.
 I was born in St. Petersburg, Russia and came to the US with my parents at a young age.
 I grew up in the Philadelphia suburbs and attended Bryn Mawr College for undergrad, where I studied molecular biology and contemplative traditions.
 Before attending medical school at Sidney Kimmel Medical College in Philadelphia, I completed a Watson Fellowship which allowed me to carry out a year-long, self-designed project of studying the mind-body connection in contemplative communities around the world.
 My fieldwork took me to India, Germany, Thailand, Japan, and Peru.
 I also completed a year-long healthcare design and innovation fellowship in Washington DC which shaped my interest in design thinking.

 My interest in psychiatry grew out of exploration of the mind-body connection, especially in studying mindfulness and how intentional contemplative practices can have physiological impacts, even on the epigenetic level.